 Rituximab works by targeting a molecule on the surface of cells called CD20.
 When the antibody attaches to CD20, some lymphoma cells die and others appear to become more susceptible to chemotherapy.
 Rituximab can be used either alone or in combination with chemotherapy for people with Waldenstrom macroglobulinemia.
-Although it is effective by itself, there is increasing evidence that rituximab works better when combined with chemotherapy to treat most types of B-cell lymphomas.
+Although it is effective by itself, there is increasing evidence that rituximab works better when combined with chemotherapy to treat many types of B-cell lymphomas.

 Other anti-CD20 antibodies work in similar ways and include obinutuzumab (Gazyva), ofatumumab (Arzerra), and rituximab-abbs (Truxima).

-Ibrutinib (Imbruvica) is a type of targeted therapy called a kinase inhibitor.
-It targets Bruton’s tyrosine kinase (BTK) proteins in cancerous B cells and is approved to treat Waldenstrom macroglobulinemia.
+Ibrutinib (Imbruvica) and zanubrutinib (Brukinsa) are a type of targeted therapy called a kinase inhibitor.
+These drugs target Bruton’s tyrosine kinase (BTK) proteins in cancerous B cells and are approved to treat Waldenstrom macroglobulinemia.
 Bortezomib (Velcade) is another type of targeted therapy called a proteasome inhibitor, targeting specific enzymes called proteasomes that digest proteins in the cells.